lawrennd/talks/_business/leadership-and-ai-luiss-mba.md

 * Generative AI provides us with an "analogue human"
 * An information amplifier with a multiplier of 300,000,000
 * Radically changes information infrastructure
-* From Conway's Law: All existing organizational models become redundant }
+* From Conway's Law: existing organisational models are redundant }

 \include{_simulation/includes/the-moniac.md}